-How does the Lincoln MKZ compare to others in terms of annual car insurance rates?
+How does the Lincoln MKZ compare in annual car insurance rates?

 What Lincoln MKZ features will affect my car insurance cost?

-First are the safety features and safety ratings.
-It depends on how old your Lincoln MKZ is as to what the safety ratings and features are going to be.
+The safety features are very important when an insurance company determines premiums.
+The age of your Lincoln MKZ will impact what the safety ratings and features are going to be.

 - Blind spot information system

 These ratings also apply to roof strength for the MKZ 2007.
-After 2007 the steel cage was introduced to the Lincoln MKZ; this accounts for the higher safety ratings.
+After 2007 the steel cage was introduced to the Lincoln MKZ which accounts for the higher safety ratings.